Social Icons

 Directed by Martin Brest

-Scent of a Woman is just a classic that if you have not seen, yet you are missing out on one of the best movies Al Pacino has ever done till date.
-I am not talking down on his performances in The Godfather (1972), The Godfather II (1974) or in Scarface (1983) because in those he also outdid himself.
-And all three along with this have reached classic status.
-I guess it is safe to say that Al Pacino has had his hands on many classics.
+Scent of a Woman is a classic, and if you haven’t seen it yet, you’re missing out on one of Al Pacino’s best performances to date.
+That’s not to diminish his incredible work in The Godfather (1972), The Godfather Part II (1974), or Scarface (1983), where he also outdid himself.
+Those films, along with this one, have all achieved classic status.
+It’s safe to say Al Pacino has been part of many cinematic masterpieces.

-The whole New York trip was an eye-opener for both of them.
-Frank who is struggling to get a grip of his now life learns something new and Charlie who is having issues in school also learns to be a man and stand up for what he believes in.
+The New York trip becomes an eye-opener for both of them.
+Frank, struggling to come to terms with his life after losing his sight, learns something new, while Charlie, dealing with his own issues at school, gains the courage to stand up for what he believes in.

-Pacino won the best actor at the Academy Awards for this movie and the movie was nominated for Best Director, Best Picture and Best Screenplay.
-At the Golden Globes it won Best Screenplay, Best Actor (Pacino) and Best Motion Picture – Drama.
+Pacino won the Academy Award for Best Actor for this role, and the film received nominations for Best Director, Best Picture, and Best Screenplay.
+At the Golden Globes, it took home awards for Best Screenplay, Best Actor (Pacino), and Best Motion Picture – Drama.

 0 comments: